BigDataBiology/microbiopy/docs/pca.md

 ### Output

-PCA output, dimensionally reduced by one.
+PCA output, dimensionally reduced to two.
+Use plot_pca(matrix) to see PCA results of matrix.

 ### Running tests